MisaHojjat/batch-processing-to-stream-processing--pyspark-/README.md

 - **Development Environment**: VS Code
   - All scripts were initially developed and tested locally using VS Code.
-  - Linting, debugging, and version control were handled in VS Code.
+  - Linting, debugging were handled in VS Code.
+  - Version control were handeled in Git, Github

 - **Production and Testing Environment**: Databricks
   - Scripts were tested and run on Databricks clusters to simulate real-world streaming and batch workloads.(a test script was created to automate and test streaming process)